vaibhavvikas/dsa-problems/sde-sheet/recursion/power_set_all_subseq_of_string.md

 On each step we have two options take or not take

-Once we reach the enf of index, we append the curr_string to res and break the recursion
+Once we reach the end of index, we append the curr_string to res and break the recursion
 ```